lcrawlab/ashapesampler/README.md

 The `vignettes` folder contains the following demonstrations for running and analyzing results in the ashapesampler:

+* Sampling alpha shapes from a probability distribution in two dimensions
+* Sampling alpha shapes from a probability distribution in three dimensions
 * Generating new annuli from a simulated set of annuli

 * Generating new tori from a simulated set of tori